maxzalevski/climate_solutions/README.md

 **Carbon Sequestration for Restored Forests:**
 - 450 ha * 2.25 tons CO2/ha/year = 1012.5 tons of CO2 per year

+Our network has also undertaken extensive restoration projects, focusing on degraded lands.
+We have restored 50 hectares in Tartak and an additional 50 hectares each in settlements such as Ladoslavne, Raduga, Kedry Polissya, Stozhary, Rodnyky, Rosy, Kedrovka, and Lyubske.
+This totals 450 hectares of restored forest and wetland ecosystems.
+These restored areas sequester approximately 2.25 tons of CO2 per hectare annually, resulting in a total sequestration of 1012.5 tons of CO2 per year.
+Restoration activities improve soil health, increase biodiversity, and enhance the land's natural ability to store carbon, contributing significantly to climate mitigation.

 #### 5. Impact of Animal Grazing Projects

 **Project "Bhoomi" (Mykolaiv region)**